PawelPokorski/daily-coding-problems/problems/003-binary-tree-serialization/README.md

 **Constraints:**

-Node values are strings
+Node values are strings.

-The serialized format should allow unambiguous reconstruction
+The serialized format should allow unambiguous reconstruction.